sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 of creating non-deterministic states during validation or processing of those tags.
 While software providers are unlikely to do this, CoSWID tags can be created by any party and the CoSWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
 For this reason, a CoSWID tag might contain potentially malicious content.
 Input sanitization, loop detection, and signature verification are ways that implementations can address this concern.

+More generally speaking, the security considerations of {{RFC8949}},
+{{-cose-msg}}, and {{-countersign}} apply.

 # Privacy Consideration